dagronf/DFSearchKit/README.md

 ## Samples

 * `SearchToy` is a (very!) basic UI to show integration
-* `dfskindex` is a simple command line tool (that is very unforgiving to its parameters at this point!) that uses DFSKFileIndex to create a command line tool interface to the index
+* `DFindex` is a simple command line tool (that is very unforgiving to its parameters at this point!) that uses DFFileIndex to create a command line tool interface to the index

 ## Tests

-`DFSKIndexTests.swift` and `DFSKSummaryTests.swift` contain a small number of tests (so far) that can be used to see how it works
+`DFIndexTests.swift` and `DFSummaryTests.swift` contain a small number of tests (so far) that can be used to see how it works

 ## Todo